zurisha7/README-Gen/README.md

-# ReadMe-Gen
+# README-Gen

    ![badge](https://img.shields.io/badge/license-MIT-important)

    ## Description

-    This is an app that creates a ReadMe for a project.
-It will ask a series of questions and fill in the information from the input.
+    This is app allows to user to answer a series of questions and will input the answers to create a README for a project.

    ## Table of Contents
    - [Description](#description)